krios2146/weather-tracker/README.md

 ![ER Diagram](img/ER%20Diagram.svg)

+The application have three main entities - User, Session and Location.

 #### **2.2.1 Relationships**

 One user can have 0 or more different sessions, therefore relationship between `users` and `sessions` is one-to-many (optional)

 One user can have 0 or more locations in their list, same with location and their user list.
 Relationship between `users` and `locations` is many-to-many.
 Junction table locations_users have been created in order to implement this relationship.
+> **Note**
-Note that relationship between `users` and junction table is one-to-many and optional.
+> Note that relationship between `users` and junction table is one-to-many and optional.
 This is because a user can use the app without adding any location to their list, whereas a location entry cannot be created in the database without a user request.

 ---